vfxdev/apple-silicon-compatibility/README.md

 # Apple Silicon Compatibility List
 Tracking the status of native Apple Silicon & Rosetta2-compatible builds of some popular **third-party** applications, tools and frameworks.

-Data is collected from the internet, as I have no Apple Silicon hardware yet to confirm the status (a Mac Mini is on its way).
+~~Data is collected from the internet, as I have no Apple Silicon hardware yet to confirm the status (a Mac Mini is on its way).~~ My Mac Mini has arrived and I've started to add first-hand confirmations to the list.

 If you encounter any errors or if you'd like to add your favorite app/framework to the list, please open an issue or submit a pull request.
 Thanks!

-**Last update**: *Nov 13th 2020*
+**Last update**: *Nov 24th 2020*

 #### Status Legend
 * ✅ Native Apple Silicon build exists, public download available